Learn How to Get Out of Debt in 11 Steps

 Many do not realize, if you are only paying the minimum, you may not even put a dent in your bill because the interest is accumulating.
 Once you determine how much you will need to pay monthly, set aside that amount and use it to pay the balance.
 It helps to have this money in a separate account.
 Also, start with paying off your smallest debt first.
 After you have paid that debt, move to the next smallest debt and continue until all of your debt is paid.
 Not only will you have more money for the larger bills, you will also feel accomplishment which will motivate you to keep at it.

 6. Pay your bills on time to avoid late fees – Maybe I should have put this one first, but if you have gotten into the habit of paying your bills late, set up an automatic payment online or at least set up a payment reminder.
 I caution you to make sure you have money in your account to avoid overdraft fees.
 Furthermore, I recommend you declutter your house and create an area for bill organization.
+You can also use a budget organizer such as the Mead Organizher Expense Tracker, 8.5 x 11 Inches, Pink Poly (64049).

 7. Stop paying bank fees – High banking fees will add up.
 If you do not know what your bank charges for things like ATM withdrawals, checking accounts, and overdraft fees do some investigating.
 Next, find ways to cut these fees by switching banks or only using your home ATM.